claysawyer/pf-react/README.md

 # pf-react: a mini react portfolio showcase using Tailwind CSS

+This is a small project that demonstrates manual implementation of basic web elements in React.
+It uses `createContext` to create a `NavigationProvider` to implement routes, implements a sortable table, working modal, and a few others.
+Below are the techniques or techonologies used for each component or function.

 ### Navigation

 - **React**: Used as the JavaScript library for building the user interface and handling the component-based structure.